 The types of stalkers and how to recognize them

-Understanding the different profiles of stalkers helps to identify problematic behaviors before they escalate.
+Understanding the different profiles of stalkers helps identify problematic behaviors before they escalate.
 Although each case has its particularities, some patterns stand out:

-- Stalker Observer
+- Observer Stalker

 - Marks times and places frequented by the victim.

-- Stalker Intimidator
+- Intimidating Stalker

 - Damages personal property or invades the victim’s space.

-- Psychopath Stalker
+- Psychopathic Stalker

 - Exhibits extreme behaviors, combining stalking and intimidation.

-- Lovestruck Stalker
+- Obsessive Stalker

 - Motivated by an obsessive love, often unrequited.

 In Japan, the world of idols is characterized by a close and idealized relationship between the artists and their fans.
 This proximity, promoted by events such as photo sessions and greetings, creates a vulnerable environment for the emergence of stalkers.
-Many stalkers develop a unhealthy obsession, believing they have a special connection with the idol.
+Many pursuers develop a sick obsession, believing they have a special connection with the idol.
 This illusion can lead to dangerous behaviors, such as constant monitoring, sending threatening messages, and even violent acts.

 Young Students and Vulnerability to Stalking